 As required by canon law, Bishop Hurley submitted his letter of resignation to Pope Benedict on the occasion of his 75th birthday in May 2012.
 On April 18, 2013, the Vatican announced that Pope Francis had appointed Bishop-elect David J. Walkowiak, a priest of the Diocese of Cleveland, Ohio, to succeed Bishop Hurley.
 Bishop Hurley served as apostolic administrator of the diocese, functioning as bishop through June 18, 2013.
 After that date he officially retired and became bishop emeritus.

 On Oct.
 17, 2018, Pope Francis appointed Bishop Hurley Apostolic Administrator for the Diocese of Saginaw, following the sudden death of the Most Rev. Joseph R. Cistone, sixth Bishop of Saginaw.
-As Apostolic Administrator, Bishop Hurley will administer the diocese and serve as pastor of the local Church until a new residential bishop is appointed and takes office.
+As Apostolic Administrator, Bishop Hurley administered the diocese and served as pastor of the local Church until the installation of Bishop Robert D. Gruss, seventh Bishop of Saginaw, on July 26, 2019.
+During his time as administrator, Bishop Hurley enhanced diocesan policies related to child and youth protection, visited 36 parishes communities, expanded FAITH Saginaw to six issues each year, introduced Welcome Scholarships for new Catholic school families and initiated a weekly livestream of Sunday Mass from the Cathedral.